 Goldring 1042 cartridge

 Goldring is Britain's oldest cartridge company, so when it comes to thinking about upgrading one of the most important components of your vinyl playing system, the company is a good place to look.
 The 1042 isn't a new model, nor is it a particularly exciting looking piece of technology, but thanks to a rigid design and the quality of the sound – expect reduced noise, increased detail, and everything in between – it remains a superb choice for anyone with a midrange to high-end turntable.

 One easy upgrade to your record player's sound is the turntable mat – that's if it even came with one in the first place.
-This cork version from Erased Tapes – it offers a cork and rubber version, too – damps vibration before it is radiated as noise for a cleaner overall presentation.
-What's more, your money will support one of our favourite independent record labels, funding future work from artists such as Nils Frahm, Ólafur Arnalds, Rival Consoles and Anne Müller.
+This cork version from Tonar – it offers a slightly dearer cork and rubber version (opens in new tab), too – damps vibration before it is radiated as noise for a cleaner overall presentation.
+What's more, your money will support one of our favourite bricks and mortar outfits, Juno Records DJ & Studio (opens in new tab) in Greenland Street, London.
+As the packaging proudly states, mats matter.

 Audio-Technica AT615 turntable spirit level